Haaretz/dfp/README.md

 ### Adding other test files

 - *Browser:*, simply open up the `karma.conf.js` file in the  `~/config` folder and add your files to the `files:` and `preprocessors:` section.
-- *NodejS:* open up the `mocha.opts` file in the  `~/config` folder and add your files to the top of the file.
+- *NodeJS:* open up the `mocha.opts` file in the  `~/config` folder and add your files to the top of the file.

-*Note!* Karma runs both browser and nodejs unit tests by default.
+*Note!* Karma runs both browser and NodeJS unit tests by default.

 ## Browser tests